-When I booked our Christmas trip to Bruges, I wasn’t sure what to expect.
+When I booked our trip to Bruges at Christmas, I wasn’t sure what to expect.
 Reviews and opinions are very conflicting for this city.

-Some slam Bruges for being fake, touristy, and feeling like Disneyland.
-Others adore Bruges, gushing about how beautiful, quaint, and charming it is.
+Some slam Bruges for being fake, touristy, and evoking Disneyland vibes.
+Others adore Bruges.
+Gushing about how beautiful, quaint, and charming it is.

-If you're on the fence about spending Christmas in Bruges, I’m here to share my honest opinion along with the best things to do in Bruges in winter.
+If you're on the fence about spending Christmas in Bruges, I’m here to share my honest opinion along with the best things to do in Bruges in December.

-This map shows everything listed for how to spend Christmas in Bruges.
+This map shows the best things to do in Bruges at Christmas time.
 Click the icon in the very top left to see a list view of each pinned location.
 Click the top right button to enlarge the map.
 Click the star to save to your own Google Maps account.
 To access this map once saved (after clicking the star), open Google Maps (on your phone/computer/tablet), click the menu button, go to "your places", select "maps", and you will see this map listed.

 - Blue - things to do, waffles, chocolate shops